tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 If  you master S skils, your grade will be 20+5*S.  That is I'll give you 20 points for free and then each skill is worth 5 points.

+All course work must be submitted by Thu 7/3/2025 before midnight.
+This is the one hard deadline in the course and can't be extended because I have a full schedule for the rest of the summer with things I can not reschedule.

 ---

 ### Lesson 11 Tue 6/24/25